The Mosaic (MOS) Q2 2017 Results - Earnings Call Transcript

 Michael R. Rahm - The Mosaic Co.

-Sure, I'd be happy to do that.
-I would note that K+S produced their first tonne on June 12, and the world didn't come to an end.
-I think you should note that.
+Sure, sure, happy to do that.
+I would note that K+S produced their first tonne on June 12 and the world didn't come to an end.
+I think we should note that.

 James C. O'Rourke - The Mosaic Co.